-Thus, quasi-stochastic decision-making is based on the realization of free will (freedom of choice) of the substrate of the respective system.
+Thus, quasi-stochastic decision-making is based on the realization of free will (freedom of choice) of the substrate (of the will owner, see Def.
+4 in chap.
+2.5.3) of the respective system.
 The free will is also subject to the Principle of Least Resources Consumption (see STM.
-5 above), but only on statistically long intervals and on statistically large amount of the system's substrate.
+5 in chap.
+2.2 above), but only on statistically long intervals and on statistically large amount of the system's substrate.
 Specific mechanisms to implement the relation / interaction between systems with free will are, for example, social mechanisms.

 In Chapt.
-2.5.2, we have already mentioned49 that "it is the minimisation of the consumption of Nature's resources that causes that "the diversifying of the process of interaction between material and ideal objects" IS the meaning of existence of biological (self-organising) systems50".
-In other words, it is "the diversifying of the process of interaction between material and ideal objects" that is the system-constituting concept of living system, see also Chapters 2.2 and 2.6 above.
+2.7.2, we have already mentioned that "it is the minimisation of the consumption of Nature's resources that causes that "the diversifying of the process of interaction between material and ideal objects" IS the meaning of existence of biological (self-organising) systems".
+In other words, it is "the diversifying of the process of interaction between material and ideal objects" that is the system-constituting concept of living system, see also Chapters 2.2 and 2.8 above.

-However, "the diversifying of the process of interaction between material and ideal objects" is actually based on quasi-stochastic decision-making about what exactly the opportunity to use, in other words - on the free will
+However, "the diversifying of the process of interaction between material and ideal objects" is actually based on quasi-stochastic decision-making about what exactly the opportunity to use, in other words - on the free will.